BerkeleyHCI/PolymorphicBlocks/getting-started.md

 To zoom out, double-click on the topmost block.

 ## KiCad Import

-This full design can now be imported into KiCad. _KiCad 6.0+ is required, the netlist format is not compatible with 5.x or lower!_
+If you have KiCad installed, you can import this full design into the layout editor. _KiCad 6.0+ is required, the netlist format is not compatible with 5.x or lower!_

 In the KiCad PCB Editor (layout tool), go to File > Import > Netlist..., and open the netlist file generated.
 KiCad will produce an initial placement that roughly clusters components according to their hierarchical grouping: